github/docs/content/code-security/security-overview/about-security-overview.md

 ## About security overview for enterprises

-You can find security overview on the **Code Security** tab for your enterprise.
+You can find security overview on the **{% octicon "codescan" aria-hidden="true" %} Code security** tab for your enterprise.
 Each page displays aggregated and repository-specific security information for your enterprise.

 As with security overview for organizations, security overview for enterprises has multiple views that provide different ways to explore data.